 As an Air Hostess/ Cabin Crew/ Flight Attendant in an international airline, you can earn a starting salary of Rs.60, 000 – 100,000 a month.

 The Indian Aviation industry is emerging as one of the fastest-growing industries in the country and is expected to take place as the third-largest air passenger market by 2024, as reported by India Brand Equity Foundation.
-Therefore, a plethora of career opportunities are going to rise in the upcoming years.
+Therefore, a plethora of career opportunities is going to rise in the upcoming years.
 So, if you are interested and have already made up your mind to travel and explore the world as an Air Hostess or Cabin Crew, then now is the right time to set your foot in the career of your dreams.

 So, if you happen to just ask the expert basic questions about the scope of the aviation industry in general; and what are the future prospects of a career as an Air Hostess or Cabin Crew, then talk to us now and make informed career decisions.
 Pick one from the available services: